MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-The New-ActiveSyncMailboxPolicy cmdlet creates an Exchange ActiveSync policy for mailboxes accessed by mobile phones.

-Some Exchange ActiveSync policy settings require the mobile phone to have certain built-in features that enforce these security and device management settings.
-If your organization allows all devices, you must set the AllowNonProvisionableDevices parameter to $true.
-This allows devices that can't enforce all policy settings to synchronize with your server.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Exchange ActiveSync mailbox policy settings" entry in the Client Access Permissions topic.

-!!!
-Exchange Server 2013

-The New-ActiveSyncMailboxPolicy cmdlet creates a Mobile Device mailbox policy for mailboxes accessed by mobile devices.

-Some Mobile Device mailbox policy settings require the mobile device to have certain built-in features that enforce these security and device management settings.
-If your organization allows all devices, you must set the AllowNonProvisionableDevices parameter to $true.
-This allows devices that can't enforce all policy settings to synchronize with your server.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Mobile Device mailbox policy settings" entry in the Clients and mobile devices permissions topic.

-!!!
-Exchange Server 2016, Exchange Online

 The New-ActiveSyncMailboxPolicy cmdlet creates a Mobile Device mailbox policy for mailboxes accessed by mobile devices.

 Some Mobile Device mailbox policy settings require the mobile device to have certain built-in features that enforce these security and device management settings.
 If your organization allows all devices, you must set the AllowNonProvisionableDevices parameter to $true.
 This allows devices that can't enforce all policy settings to synchronize with your server.